 There are more stories to tell about the black Pentecostal church in Tulsa, which I hope can I uncover and tell.
 But to me, Bishop Sipuel’s story makes this event all the more real and makes me more passionate to uncover all I can about the history of the black Pentecostal church in Tulsa.

-(For related research, see my post about Oral Roberts and the story of Beno Hall being reclaimed for racial reconciliation) For more on the history of Tulsa’s black Pentecostal churches, my book Pentecost in Tulsa will be out in early June.
+(For related research, see my post about Oral Roberts and the story of Beno Hall being reclaimed for racial reconciliation) For more on the history of Tulsa’s black Pentecostal churches, check out my book Pentecost in Tulsa.

 Polk Hoffine’s Directory Co.’s Tulsa City Directory (1922), 16.